How can you find the best value for money on your visit to the UK?

 Oyster cards - a pre-pay transport card for use in London on the underground and buses (and also bus, tram, Docklands Light Railway, London Overground and Transport for London rail), the cheapest way of paying for single journeys and has daily capped fares, a maximum daily cost irrespective of the number of journeys.

-London is expensive, rural locations and seaside towns less so
+London is expensive, away from London especially rural locations and seaside towns less so

 When surveyed, those visitors to the UK who didn't visit London considered the cost of visiting and the value for money for all aspects of their visit better than those who did visit London.
 The countryside can supply its own entertainment, National Parks, beaches, hiking etc.